AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 # Abstract SDK

 The attentive reader will already know that the Abstract SDK is a Rust library that is tightly integrated with Abstract's on-chain infrastructure.
+More importantly though, the Abstract SDK is a tool that allows developers to easily perform accounting-based operations and interactions with other smart contracts within their own module.

-From a high-level perspective, smart-contracts built with the Abstract SDK can use on-chain dependencies (other smart-contracts) to isolate specific functionalities.
-In this way, a smart-contract built with the Abstract SDK can explicitly define its dependencies and use them to perform complex multi-contract interactions with very minimal code.
+From a high-level perspective, modules built with the Abstract SDK can use on-chain dependencies (other modules) to isolate specific functionalities.
+In this way, a module built with the Abstract SDK can explicitly define its dependencies and use them to perform complex multi-contract interactions with very minimal code.
 This, in turn, allows you to focus on the novel functionality of your application without inheriting the complexity of the underlying infrastructure.

 <!-- ## Why build with Abstract?